Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation: Experimental Results

 We see that the reconstruction-based methods in Figure~\ref{fig:performance_comparison_sota} (MAE, I-JEPA) perform well on transformation prediction tasks.
 However, they are based on larger models such as ViT-H and ViT-G and/or pretraining on large-scale datasets like ImageNet-22K.
 In contrast, our approach uses ViT-S and still achieves results comparable to these larger models.

-One limitation of reconstruction-based methods is their weaker performance on invariance-related tasks, as shown in Table \ref{tab:inv_recon_comparison}.
+One limitation of reconstruction-based methods is their weaker performance on invariance-related tasks, as shown in Table~\ref{tab:inv_recon_comparison}.

 When evaluated with linear probing, MAE and I-JEPA perform worse than or at best on par with augmentation-based methods iBOT and DINOv2, even though MAE and I-JEPA models are much larger.
 Our method improves slightly but consistently on the iBOT and DINOv2 baselines with the same model and training data.

-We conclude that our results demonstrate that by incorporating transformation reconstruction, our method preserves equivariant representations like reconstruction approaches—and even slightly outperforms augmentation-based methods on invariant tasks.
+We conclude that by incorporating transformation reconstruction, our method preserves equivariant representations like other reconstruction approaches, and even slightly outperforms augmentation-based methods on invariant tasks.
+Thus it combines the best of both worlds.

-\subsection{Sensitivity analysis}
+\subsection{Sensitivity Analysis}

-Our method involves several hyperparameters: the split dimension \( d \) of $z_\text{equi}$ for transformation reconstruction, the weight \( \lambda \) in (\ref{eq:loss}) for the equivariant loss $L_\text{recon}$, the number of intermediate images for reconstruction, and the transformations required for the reconstructions.
-We use iBOT and the small ViT-s/16 for this sensitivity analysis to minimize computational load.
-Specifically, for the split dimension \( d \) and the loss weight \( \lambda \), we performed pretraining for 100 epochs.
-For transformation analysis, we extended the pretraining to 800 epochs.
+Our method involves several hyper-parameters: the split dimension \( d_{\text{equi}} \) of $z^\text{equi}$, i.e. the the portion of the feature vector used to reconstruct the intermediate images $u_k$, the weighting hyper-parameter $\lambda$ in (\ref{eq:total_loss}) for the equivariance-coherent loss $L_\text{recon}$ and the number $K$ of intermediate images for reconstruction.
+We used iBOT and the small ViT-S/16 for this sensitivity analysis to minimize computational load.
+Specifically, for the split dimension \( d_{\text{equi}} \) and loss weight \( \lambda \), we performed pretraining for 100 epochs.
+For transformation analysis, we extended pretraining to 800 epochs.
 We use SE(2) transformation if not said differently.